CP Violation in the $B_s^0$ system: The system

-where $S_0$ denotes the Inami-Lim function (\cite{Inami:1980fz}).
 In that respect it is sometimes stated that only the top quark contributes to $M_{12}^s$.
 Formally the process of calculating $M_{12}^s$ can be viewed as performing an operator product expansion (OPE) by integrating out the heavy $W$ boson and the heavy top quark.
 Since both of these masses are far above the hadronic scale and the $b$ quark mass, there is no doubt in the applicability of the OPE.
 This will change in the discussion of $\Gamma_{12}^s$.
 The complete calculation of $M_{12}^s$ yields

-with simple pre-factors: the Fermi-constant $G_F$, the masses of the $W$-boson, $M_W$, and of the $B_s$ meson, $M_{\Bs}$ and the normalisation factor $1/12\pi^2$.
-As we have seen above there is only one CKM structure contributing $ \lambda_t := V_{ts}^* V_{tb}$.
-The CKM elements are the only place in Eq.(\ref{M12}) where an imaginary part can arise.
+with simple pre-factors: the Fermi-constant $G_F$, the masses of the $W$ boson, $M_W$, and of the $B_s$ meson, $M_{\Bs}$ and the normalisation factor $1/12\pi^2$.
+As we have seen above there is only one CKM structure contributing $ \lambda_t = V_{ts}^* V_{tb}$.
+The CKM elements are the only place in Eq.~(\ref{M12}) where an imaginary part can arise.
 By writing

-we get an explicit expression for the phase $\phi_M$.
-As discussed above, the result of the 1-loop diagrams given in Fig.\ref{box} is denoted by the Inami-Lim function $ S_0(x_t= (\bar{m}_t(\bar{m}_t))^2/M_W^2)$, where $\bar{m}_t(\bar{m}_t)$ is the $\overline{MS}$-mass (\cite{Bardeen:1978yd}) of the top-quark.
+we get the explicit dependence of the phase $\phi_M$ on CKM parameters, which was already stated in Eq.~(\ref{phiM}).
+As discussed above, the result of the 1-loop diagrams given in Fig.~\ref{box} is denoted by the Inami-Lim function $ S_0(x_t= (\bar{m}_t(\bar{m}_t))^2/M_W^2)$, where $\bar{m}_t(\bar{m}_t)$ is the $\overline{MS}$-mass \cite{Bardeen:1978yd} of the top quark.
 Perturbative 2-loop QCD corrections are compressed in the factor $\hat{\eta }_B \approx 0.84$, they have been calculated by \cite{Buras:1990fn}.
-All hadronic effects that describe the binding of the quarks into meson states as well as the non-perturbative QCD effects contributing to the transition of the $\Bs$ meson into the $\barBs$ meson and vice versa are encoded in the hadronic matrix element of the arising four-quark $\Delta B=2$ operator
+Performing the calculation of $M_{12}^s$ one gets a spinor operator for each external quark in the box diagram.
+Together with the arising Dirac matrices they form the four quark $\Delta B=2$ operator

-$\alpha$ and $\beta$ are the colour indices of the $b$- and $s$-quark spinors.
-The hadronic matrix element\footnote{Throughout this review we will use the conventional relativistic normalisation for the $\Bs$ meson states, i.e. $\langle \Bs | \Bs \rangle = 2 E V$ ($E$: energy, $V$: volume).} of this operator is parametrised in terms of a decay constant $f_{B_s}$ and a bag parameter $B$:
+$\alpha$ and $\beta$ are the colour indices of the $b$ and $s$ quark spinors.
+All hadronic effects that describe the binding of the quarks into meson states as well as the non-perturbative QCD effects contributing to the transition of the $\Bs$ meson into the $\barBs$ meson and vice versa are encoded in the hadronic matrix element of the operator $Q$.
+The hadronic matrix element\footnote{Throughout this review we will use the conventional relativistic normalisation for the $\Bs$ meson states, i.e. $\langle \bar{B}_s^0 | \Bs \rangle = 2 E V$ ($E$: energy, $V$: volume).} of this operator is parametrised in terms of a decay constant $f_{B_s}$ and a bag parameter $B$: